nithinbekal/nithinbekal.github.io/_posts/2024-10-08-contributing-ruby-docs.md

 ```

 This will display a link to the generated documentation.
-We can now make changes to the inline YARD docs
+We can now make changes to the inline RDoc docs
 for methods and classes,
 and run the `make html` command
 to update the generated docs